actions/upload-pages-artifact/README.md

           cd docs/
           make html

-      # Change path to link include index of your webpage
+      # Change path to include the index of your webpage
       - name: Upload your page as github pages artifact
         uses: actions/upload-pages-artifact@main
         with: